garylirocks/quickrefs/azure-compute.markdown

   - Private-only Bastion
     - Connect to Bastion host via private IP, no public IP needed
     - Use native client instead of the Azure Portal

+### Instances

+- An instance is an Azure managed VM, also called a scale unit
+- 2 instances for basic SKU, 2 - 50 for standard SKU
+- Each instance can support 20 concurrent RDP connections and 40 concurrent SSH connections for medium workloads

+### Pricing

+Billed per hour, based on SKU, instance count, and outbound data transfer

+### Connect from Linux client

+- To a Linux VM using `az network bastion ssh`
+- To a Windows VM using `az network bastion tunnel`
+- To any VM using `az network bastion tunnel`
+- Transfer files to your target VM over SSH using `az network bastion tunnel`

 ## Azure Batch